hugosc/TheManyFacesOfFibonnaci/README.md

 TheManyFacesOfFibonnaci
 =======================

-Just many implementations to calculate the fibonacci numbers in c++
+Different implementantions of the fibonacci numbers in python